 Started in 2009, the program provides paid stem cell research internships to students at universities and colleges that don’t have major stem cell research programs.
 Each Bridges internship includes thorough hands-on training and education in stem cell research, and direct patient engagement and outreach activities that engage California’s diverse communities.

-There are currently fourteen active Bridges programs throughout California, each with its own eligibility criteria and application process.
+There are currently 15 active Bridges programs throughout California, each with its own eligibility criteria and application process.
 If you are interested in applying, please see the table below for more details about each program.

 Learn more through these stories about the CIRM Bridges to Stem Cell Research and Therapy Programs